matrix-org/synapse/docs/MSC1711_certificates_FAQ.md

 ## Historical Note
-This document was originally written to guide server admins through the upgrade path towards Synapse 1.0.0.
+This document was originally written to guide server admins through the upgrade path towards Synapse 1.0.
 Specifically, [MSC1711](https://github.com/matrix-org/matrix-doc/blob/master/proposals/1711-x509-for-federation.md) required that all servers present valid TLS certificates on their federation API.
-Admins were encouraged to achieve compliance from version 0.99.0 (release in February 2019) ahead of version 1.0 (released June 2019) enforcing the certificate checks.
+Admins were encouraged to achieve compliance from version 0.99.0 (released in February 2019) ahead of version 1.0 (released June 2019) enforcing the certificate checks.